Our price comparisons and ratings of stores for quality show the results of our price shopping and our most

 higher than the Lucky/Safeway average, its prices for fresh produce alone were

-about half the Lucky/Safeway average.
-And its scores for “quality of fresh
+about 32 percent lower than the Lucky/Safeway average.
+And its scores for

-produce” from our customer survey were among the highest.
-Similarly, Lunardi’s
+“quality of fresh produce” from our customer survey were among the highest.

-and United Markets had relatively low prices for fresh produce and received
+Similarly, United Markets had relatively low prices for fresh produce and

-high ratings for produce quality.
-So if fresh produce comprises a high portion
+received high ratings for produce quality.
+So if fresh produce comprises a high

 convenient, consider them as a way to do well for both quality and price.